EstherSlabbert/tech230_AWS/README.md

 - Cost savings: Cloud computing can reduce your IT infrastructure costs, as you don't have to purchase and maintain your own servers and other hardware.

 - Flexibility: Cloud computing allows you to access your data and applications from anywhere with an internet connection, giving you more flexibility and mobility.
+Allows you to go global easily.

 - Reliability: Cloud providers offer high levels of reliability and uptime, which can be difficult to achieve with on-premises infrastructure.